ThatHypedPerson/simple-multistream-pychatbox/README.md

 * This program only reads chat messages from one YouTube livestream and one Twitch Livestream, I may add a way to set this up using arguments or a way to add more streams.
 * A way to skip Google Authentication needing to be ran every time, this should be a simple fix for reading from the same stream.
 * An argument to disable the printing of emojis.
 Emojis are currently used to show a user's identifiers/badges (broadcaster/mod/vip) or in some messages, but some terminals can't output emojis.
+* Commands to close the program using the stream's chat.
 * Rate limiting - encountered some issues with this during programming, but they shouldn't come up during use.
 (If left running all day, YouTube may run out of queries)
 * The way the program displays YouTube chat is sloppy, need to find a better way of choosing which messages to display.
 * Commands on Twitch do not print correctly.